orientechnologies/orientdb-docs/Graph-Database-Tinkerpop.md

 # Transactions

-Every time the graph is modified an implicit transaction is started automatically if no previous transaction was running.
+Before v2.1.7, every time the graph is modified an implicit transaction is started automatically if no previous transaction was running.
 Transactions are committed automatically when the graph is closed by calling the `shutdown()` method or by explicit `commit()`.
 To rollback changes call the `rollback()` method.

+After v2.1.7, you can setup the [consistency level](Graph-Consistency.md).

 Changes inside a transaction will be temporary until the commit or the close of the graph instance.
 Concurrent threads or external clients can see the changes only when the transaction has been fully committed.